-Galtier had 'nothing to do with' Messi suspension
+PSG's Messi apologises for unauthorised Saudi trip

 "I can understand the anger, the disappointment of our fans.
 You may protest at the training ground or at the PSG office or after a match at the Parc des Princes but I cannot accept it at anyone's house.

-"There is a lot of these things happening at the moment, and they can be uncontrollable and dangerous"
+"There is a lot of these things happening at the moment, and they can be uncontrollable and dangerous."

-Messi, 35, is to leave PSG at the end of his contract in the summer, while Neymar, 31, is out for rest of the reason because of an ankle injury.

 - Our coverage of your Premier League club is bigger and better than ever before - follow your team and sign up for notifications in the BBC Sport app to make sure you never miss a moment